AEFP 46th Annual Conference Call for Proposals

 - K-12 school politics, governance, leadership, and organizations

 - K-12 interventions and short-term outcomes (academic and non-academic)

 - Causes and consequences of inequity in education

 - Long-term outcomes of education (e.g., employment, wages, civic participation)

+Only paper submissions will be accepted; panel submissions will not be accepted.
+Paper submissions should be a maximum of 750 words and should include: 1) research question(s) to be answered; 2) data and methods; 3) justification / background; and 4) preliminary findings (if applicable).
 You may only submit one proposal as a presenter.
 You may be an author on multiple proposals so long as you present only once at the meeting.
-Proposals should be submitted through AEFP’s submission portal at http://www.aefpweb.org/ no later than November 1.
-We will announce acceptances and session time assignments together this year, in early January.
+Proposals should be submitted through AEFP's submission portal no later than November 13.
+We have a new and improved submission portal; details will be forthcoming later this month about how to submit.

 Networking and volunteer opportunities

 Given the virtual format, we are still working out ways for both formal and informal networking opportunities.
 Please stay tuned for more announcements about these efforts in the coming months.

 AEFP is proud to offer two formal mentoring opportunities this year, one for early career scholars and the other for pre-doctoral scholars.
 Both programs are geared towards individuals who have traditionally underserved backgrounds.
 This includes (but is not limited to) first-generation students and professionals, those from racial or ethnic groups underrepresented in fields that center on education finance and policy, or those whose institutions are not well-represented at AEFP.
 These programs aim to reach individuals for whom this opportunity would substantially strengthen and expand their professional opportunities and networks, as well as provide additional opportunities for feedback.
 With these programs, it is our hope that we can continue to support and grow our community of scholars.
 We will be sending out a call for applications in the near future.